xnell90/Data-Science-and-Machine-Learning-Notes/Digits Classifier/Digits Classifier From Scratch/README.md

-# Classifying Digits Using mlspear
+# Classifying Digits From Scratch

 <div style='text-align: justify'>This notebook is a simple tutorial on how to use mlspear for classifying digits in the MNIST dataset.
 To evaluate how well it identifies digits, we will create a fully connected neural network from tensorflow 2.x with Keras, and use it as a baseline model for comparison.</div>